Eurotermbank/Federated-Network-Toolkit-deployment/tutorial/Advanced setup.md

 ![keycloak login ](img/keycloak-login.PNG "keycloak login")

-After successful login, in left corrner choose Realm **Toolkit**.
+After successful login, in left corrner choose Realm **toolkit**.

-Once you select **Toolkit** it will forward you to Realm admin page.
+Once you select **toolkit** it will forward you to Realm admin page.

 In realm admin page, you can update several values.